kermitgrey/covid19_review/README.md

              and creates an output file of state counties by fips code.</li>
         <li> generatePopData: This loads the file co-est2019-alldata.csv and
              generates a output file of census population estimates for all counties.</li>
-        <li> generateDeathsData: This loads mortality files from the CDC that
-             encompass all causes of deaths and generates one output file containing all the statistics for years 2015-2018.
         <li> generateCovidDaily - This receives a file (from 6 below) and transforms
              that file into a daily count of either cases or deaths and writes it out to file.</li>